mlswg/mls-protocol/draft-ietf-mls-protocol.md

 each member, A generates an Add and Commit message adding that member, and broadcasts them to the group.
 It also generates a Welcome message and sends this directly to the new member (there's no need to send it to the group).
-Only after A has received its Commit message back from the group channel does it update its state to reflect the new member's addition.
+Only after A has received its Commit message back from the Delivery Service does it update its state to reflect the new member's addition.

 Once A has updated its state, the new member has processed the Welcome, and any